-On paper, the Therm-a-Rest Hyperion 32 would seem to offer an even better warmth-to-weight ratio—it weighs 5 ounces less but is given a temperature rating only 2 degrees higher (30° vs. 32°F).
-However, our testers found the Hummingbird's insulation to be much warmer than its 30° rating, and the Hyperion much colder.
-We, thus, consider the Hummingbird to be the top bag in warmth-to-weight ratio and have trouble attributing this outstanding performance to something other than sorcery.
+On paper, their are a few bags with reported weights and temperature ratings that would seem to offer even better warmth-to-weight ratios than the Hummingbird.
+Our testers, however, found many of the temperature ratings on these competing bags to be overly optimistic.
+The Hummingbird's insulation, in contrast, felt much warmer than its 30° rating.
+We, thus, consider this bag to be the top bag in warmth-to-weight ratio and have trouble attributing this outstanding performance to something other than sorcery.

 Our only significant complaint with this bag is its comfort.
 Don't get us wrong, the fabric is soft, and the incredible loft of its ultra-premium down creates an extremely cozy cocoon.
 Rather, our comfort complaint is due to its narrow fit.

 With 58 inches of shoulder girth, the Hummingbird is one of the narrowest bags we tested.
-This is also a full six inches less girth than the Western Mountaineering MegaLite.
-Whereas most of our testers found that bag to be extremely comfortable, several of our larger or side sleeping reviewers complained that the Hummingbird felt constrictive.
+Virtually all of our testers are happy inside bags that are 64 inches wide, but as the girth shrinks complaints steadily rise.
+Our larger and side sleeping reviewers, in particular, said the Hummingbird felt constrictive.
 This probably isn't a problem for shorter trips, when the benefits of less weight can overshadow the drawbacks in comfort.
-However, for longer trips, or over the full lifetime of a bag, the review team felt that the average user would likely prefer the MegaLite.
+However, for longer trips, or over the full lifetime of a bag, the review team felt that the average user would likely prefer a wider design.

-The comfort difference between a narrow bag like the Feathered Friends Hummingbird (orange) and a wide bag, like the Western Mountaineering MegaLite (blue) can be substantial.
+For some sleeping styles, the comfort difference between a narrow bag like the Feathered Friends Hummingbird (orange) and a wider bag can be substantial.

 A smaller complaint about the Hummingbird's comfort related to the nosiness of its Pertex Endurance shell fabric.
 When manipulated, this fabric creates a distinct crinkling sound.
 Although it's only subtly louder than most other bags, some lighter sleepers felt the difference was enough to disturb their sleep.

 Like its low weight would suggest, this bag packs down pretty small.
 With the help of an aftermarket compression sack, it achieved an impressive 7.3 liters in compressed volume.
-This is nearly the same as the Western Mountaineering MegaLite, but surprisingly larger than the heavier Nemo Kyan 35 and REI Co-op Igneo 25.
+This is slightly larger than some bags with less insulation, but nearly identical to any other bag offering a similar level of warmth.

-For its larger volume, however, the Hummingbird provides substantially more warmth.
-To fully enjoy its small packed size you will need to get a third-party compression sack.
-This will set you back an extra $20 but improves its packed size over the simple stuff sack that it comes with by roughly 20%.
+The simple drawstring stuff sack this bag comes with is ultralight, at just 0.8 oz, but not super effective at compression.
+To fully enjoy the Hummingbird's small packed size you will need to get a third-party compression sack.
+This will set you back an extra twenty bucks but will shrink its packed size by roughly 20%.